IMF mission wary on European impact on Portugal

-LISBON Representatives of the European Union and the International Monetary Fund warned on Friday the deterioration of the economic situation in Europe could pose significant threats to Portugal's performance under its bailout program.
+LISBON Representatives of the European Union and the International Monetary Fund warned on Friday the deterioration of the economic situation in Europe could pose significant threats to Portugal's performance under its bailout programme.

 IMF mission chief Poul Thomsen said it still remained to be seen how the deterioration affects central Europe, but "if that was to be the case that would have a significant negative impact" on Portugal.